neuschaefer/reform-handbook/src/source/parts.rst

    make

-To be able to flash the firmware to the keyboard, the ATMega has to be in a special mode where it identifies as an "Atmega DFU bootloader" USB device.
+To be able to flash the firmware to the keyboard, the ATMega has to be in a special mode where it identifies as an "Atmel DFU bootloader" USB device.

 Remove the keyboard's frame and toggle the programming DIP switch SW84 on the keyboard to "ON".
 Then press the reset button SW83.
 Before doing this, you need a means to start the flashing command without MNT Reform's internal keyboard.
 You can use an external USB keyboard, or use the trackball/trackpad to copy and paste the flash command and a new line.